-Kids' Privacy on Our Site
+Kids' Privacy on Our Site and Mobile App

 The Rocket Kids web site does not ask for or collect personal, individually-identifiable information from kids.
 We do use computer logfiles so we can see how many visitors we have, but we can't tell personal information from them.
 If any visitor to the site chooses to provide us with personal information, as in an e-mail inquiry, that information will be used only to respond to the message.
 The information will not be used for any purpose other than to respond to the inquiry.
 We do not create individual profiles from the information provided or distribute the information to other organizations.

 Our NIH Scientist Launch Game® app does not collect any user data.

 Message to Children - Be Careful on the Web

 The Rocket Kids web and all its direct links go to government web pages.
 The main CSR and NIH web sites, however, are gateways.
 That means when you click on a link, you may be leaving our sites.
 Government sites have to follow special rules for their kid's sites, but non-government sites do not have to follow the same rules.
 You may click to a site that will ask you for personal information, like your name, address, telephone number, or e-mail address.
 Before you provide any information, show your parent or some other responsible adult what you are doing.
 Be safety smart!